ChainSafe/game-docs-v2/docs/v2.6/19_abi-to-csharp-converter.md

 ---

 # Contract ABI To C# Generator
 In version 3.0, we've made it super easy for you to communicate with the blockchain by introducing the ABI to C# converter.
-Besides encapsulating all of your contract ABI into more user-friendly, statically typed methods, this utility also allows you to easily subscribe to and unsubscribe from the events happening on the blockchain.
+Besides encapsulating all of your contract ABI into more user-friendly, statically typed methods, this utility also allows you to easily subscribe and unsubscribe to events happening on the blockchain.

-You can access it by clicking on the top menu: Chainsafe SDK > Contract ABI To C# Generator.
+You can access it by clicking on the top menu: Chainsafe SDK → Contract ABI To C# Generator.

 ![Contract ABI TO C# converter](assets/abi-csharp-contract/abi-csharp-overview.png)